cardano-scaling/alba/design/design.md

 Again, research is needed to construct the right ALBA scheme on paper before implementing it.

-For now, we can just implement the core component of (information-theoretic) ALBA that uses hashing to define valid element tuples, without introducing any grinding parameters or weight oracles.
+For now, we should implement the core component of (information-theoretic) ALBA that uses hashing to define valid element tuples as defined in the paper, without introducing grinding parameters or a weight oracle.

 ### Correctness